 It’s a leader’s most important responsibility to build trust on a team.
 Without trust, a team can’t collaborate and can’t achieve their goals.

-So let’s prioritize trust and team-building.
-In this piece, I’m going to share with you some of my favorite team-building questions from Range, why I like them, and how they helped me learn something new about my teammates.
-But before I do that I want to first make sure we’re both on the same page about why team-build questions, or icebreakers, are so important.
+So let's prioritize trust and what makes a productive team-building activity.
+In this piece, I'm going to share with you some of my favorite team-building questions and examples from Range, why I like them as a leader, and how these items helped me learn something new about my workplace team/teammates.
+But before I do that I want to first make sure we're both on the same page about why team-build questions, or ice breaker questions are so important.

 The importance of team-building questions: Making time to grow together as a team

-Team-building activities like bringing your team together to make wood-fired pizza or complete a ropes course is a great way to jumpstart or restart team-building, but these activities alone are not how a foundation of trust will be established.
-Believe it or not, icebreakers—those sometimes awkward questions you remember answering during conference breakout sessions, orientations, and onboardings—can help you and your team make great strides in establishing the connections that underlie great teams.
+Team-building activities like bringing your team together to make wood-fired pizza or complete a ropes course is a great way to jumpstart or restart the team-building of a company, but these activities alone are not how a foundation of trust will be established.
+Believe it or not, icebreakers those sometimes awkward questions you remember answering during conference breakout sessions, orientations, and onboardings can help you and your team make great strides in establishing the connections that underlie great teams.

 That’s why the Range team created Icebreaker.
 It’s a free online tool with over 200 team-building questions designed to build trust, connectedness, and psychological safety.
+It's also why we built over 300 team-building questions into Range.
 Start one of your next team meetings with Icebreaker and see what you and your team learn about each other.

 But we’ve known about the team-building power of icebreaker questions for some time.
-Daily team-building questions are built into Range, and it’s just about everyone’s favorite part about checking in and sharing an update each day.
+We've found the daily team-building questions built into Range are just about everyone’s favorite part about checking in and sharing an update each day.

 My 7 favorite Icebreaker questions and how they’ve brought me closer to my teammates

 So here they are, the icebreakers and team-building questions.
 The common thread you'll find running through each of these ice breaker questions and suggestions is that they each require a level of introspection.